 Try some of our stock market courses for beginners

 Not yet ready to invest?
 That’s OK.
 You can learn more about investing with our easy-to-follow educational courses.
-That way you’ll be better prepared to buy shares in Coca-Cola.
+That way you’ll be better prepared to buy Coca-Cola shares.